Supervised Vistation Guidelines

 Guidelines for Supervised Visitations in Oklahoma

-• Parents are encouraged to use the Talking Parents app for time-stamped communication that cannot be deleted.
+• Both parties must use the Talking Parents app for time-stamped communication that cannot be deleted.

 • Both free and paid versions are available.